 Accomplishment, Play, Refreshment, Freedom, Connection, Balance, and Assurance

 Play.
 A boys gotta get his play on.
 A girl too for that matter.
 There is nothing like feeling wild.
-We love to run really fast down hills, and climb really hard up gnarly trails to be the King of the Mountain.
-Literally, we still play King of the Mountain.
+They love to run really fast down hills, and climb really hard up gnarly trails to be the King of the Mountain.
+Literally, they still play King of the Mountain.
 Only the object isn’t to be on top for the longest amount of time.
 Rather, it’s who got the fastest time getting there!
 Furthermore, there is something special that happens when you allow your mind to be completely consumed in something for a while.
 Some call it Flow.
 When cruising swiftly on a trail, the mind is constantly making hundreds of decisions with the body, allowing for each footstep to fall in just the right place as to float over a rocky terrain.
-Time seems to disappear and we discover a small glimpse of what “being in the moment” truly is.
+Time seems to disappear and they discover a small glimpse of what “being in the moment” truly is.

 Membership to the tribe is easy.
 Go find a trail.